Stable, Affordable Housing for All

 As your City Councilmember, I will work with individuals, families, and seniors to develop the affordable housing options that we need now in Seattle.
 I am committed to moving forward to create real solutions, for the real families and seniors I speak to every day.
 The lack of affordable housing options is hurting everyone in our local economy, including our low-income and middle-income families.
 We must create more affordable housing options for all in Seattle.

-- Move forward with the blueprint to create 50,000 new housing units —including at least 20,000 affordable homes—in the next 10 years and invest in additional publicly owned housing options now because alone this isn’t enough.
+- Move forward with the blueprint to create 50,000 new housing units —including at least 20,000 affordable homes—in the next 10 years and invest in additional publicly owned housing options now because HALA alone isn’t enough.

-- Work with communities of color and those who are most at risk of gentrification to create housing and development that is reflective of community needs.
+- Work with communities of color and those who are most at risk of gentrification to create housing and new development that is reflective of community needs.

 - Prioritize housing dollars on transit oriented sites, such as Northgate, Roosevelt, and places near light rail and transit, to build needed affordable housing and walkable communities along transit lines.